 Today I’m happy to host Andrew H. Kuharevicz, author, poet, editor, blogger, and book-buyer and manager for the indie bookstores The Book Nook & Java Shop in Montague, Michigan, and The Book Nook Too in downtown Muskegon.
 Andrew is also the editor-in-chief of West Vine Press.
 He is the author of many volumes of poetry and prose, including most recently Okay Birds Quiet Please, a book of poems; Pickpocket of Reality, his fourth poetry and prose collection; and the novel, The Future Book of War, the final volume of the Adventures of a Dying Young Man series.

-Recently I posed some questions to Diana.
-Here’s what she told me.
+Recently I posed some questions to Andrew.
+Here’s what he told me.

-DL: Diana, welcome.
-Could you tell us a little about yourself?
+DL: Could you tell us a little about yourself?

-DL: Please tell us about your latest books and works in progress.
-Where did the ideas for those works come from?
+DL: Tell us about your latest books and works in progress.

 DL: Why do you write?
 What do you hope to accomplish with your writing?

-DL: Please talk a little about your writing process.
+DL: Please talk about your writing process.
+Where do your ideas come from?
 What is your favorite part of the process?
 Least favorite?

 DL: Could you reflect a bit on what writing or being a writer has meant for you and your life?

-DL: Many thanks for joining us today, Diana.
-What are links to your books, website, and blog so readers can learn more about you and your work?
+DL: What are links to your books, website, and blog so readers can learn more about you and your work?